klueq/shared-folder-ipfs/README.md

   data.json
 ```

+## The rules script

 Every shared folder has the `RULES` script that verifies every new file before adding it locally.
+This script is immutable, just like any other IPFS file.
+Thus if a mistake is made in it, it cannot be fixed later.
+However this rules script can contain a minimum bootstrap code that goes to the folder called `scripts` for example, looks there for a specific file and runs it.
+The rules can be as simple as verifying that every new file has a signature, while the public RSA key is hardcoded in the script.

 In addition to this, the files have a specific order.
 This is important because `RULES` may accept files if they are added in one order and reject them if they are added in another order.
 Simple example: if we add first `admins/mrsmith` and then `users/johndoe`, the `RULES` script approves this, but if we add the user first, the script will complain that there are no admins to approve this user.